Interview: Actor & Gustaffson Frontman Andrew Gower

 The Old Bus Depot: 51 Hall St, Saint Helens WA10 1DU.

-2. World of Glass
+2. Heart of Glass

 Pilkington display their World of Glass collections at this excellent canal-side museum, located on the site of the former glass factory.